Eagle LifeChurch

 THE SECOND STEP IS SERVING.

 Serving at Eagle LifeChurch is a great way to work with others and help people experience God in a life-changing way.
 Currently, we are looking for volunteers to serve in hospitality, community outreach, children’s ministry, grounds keeping, and worship arts (music and media).
-If you are interested in serving as a volunteer you will need to complete and return the Volunteer Application provided online at http://eaglelifechurch.org/volunteer-application-safe-church/.
+If you are interested in serving as a volunteer you will need to complete and return the Volunteer Application provided online at https://eaglelifechurch.org/volunteer-application-safe-church/.
 Then we can get together and chat about a best fit for you.

 In addition to serving at LifeChurch, we have several volunteer opportunities in the community.
 We partner with BSU Chi Alpha Campus Ministries, Path Pregnancy Clinic, Boise Girls Academy home for at-risk teens, and INsideOut Cares (a local effort to end Human Trafficking in the Treasure Valley and across Idaho).
 Contact Us if you are interested in any of these and we can get you connected.